Odgers berndtson

 Cyber security

-For organizations more broadly, concerns about generative AI stem from employees using AI on their personal computers.
-Many organizations prohibit employees using generative AI for work due to data security concerns.
-Despite this, organizations are aware their employees use generative AI at home on their personal computers to achieve greater efficiency and output.
-In fact, over 50% of senior executives don’t understand generative AI and discourage its use, but they know it’s being used in their organizations.
+For organisations more broadly, concerns about generative AI stem from employees using AI on their personal computers.
+Many organisations prohibit employees using generative AI for work due to data security concerns.
+Despite this, organisations are aware their employees use generative AI at home on their personal computers to achieve greater efficiency and output.
+In fact, over 50% of senior executives don’t understand generative AI and discourage its use, but they know it’s being used in their organisations.

 This forces a decision on leaders.
 Do they embrace the complexity of generative AI, develop their own guardrails for staff to work by, or remain blinkered and ignore what could become serious cyber security threats?
 While challenging, generative AI at its current development level offers the opportunity for leaders to embrace it, make mistakes and learn from them to derive long-term benefits.